icebreaker-fpga/icebreaker-verilog-examples/gamepad/README.md

 gtkwave gamepad_mod_tb.vcd
 ```

-TIP: You can reload the vcd file without restarting gtkwave with Ctrl-R ;)
+TIP: You can reload the vcd file without restarting gtkwave with Ctrl-Shift-R ;)